yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Who wants more `Project Y.F.C.` goodies?
 Blinkhawk serves us {{< gh-hovercard "10155" "Reactive Flushing" >}}, with fries.

-In the early days of yuzu, if the CPU reads an area modified by the GPU, full sync flushing between the host and guest GPU (emulated and system’s GPU) would trigger, let’s call it, “old reactive flushing”.
+In the early days of yuzu, if the CPU were to read an area modified by the GPU, full sync flushing between the host and guest GPU (emulated and system’s GPU) would trigger (let’s call it “old reactive flushing”).
 This was safe and provided proper rendering, but was also slow.
 So Blinkhawk replaced this system with predictive flushing some years ago, improving performance significantly but introducing with it several graphical regressions, like broken shadows and lighting, wrong thumbnails on saves and photos, and even vertex explosions.